3-4 Days in Medellin: What to Do in the City of the Eternal Spring

 Pay attention here to the giant birdhouses tucked away in the trees!
 You’ll actually find these at every plaza with each having a unique style.

-Day 2 of Your 4 Days in Medellin
+Day 2 in Medellin

 For the second of your days in Medellin, you’ll be doing a few fun activities outside the city center.